 Tot Shabbat: Shabbat Services for Young Families

-Led by Family Engagement Specialist Nancy Kaplan and accompanied by Rabbi Darby Leigh or Director of Congregational Learning, Rabbi Sam Pollak, Tot Shabbats are held one Friday each month at 5:45 pm.
+Led by Family Engagement Specialist Nancy Kaplan and accompanied by Rabbi Darby Leigh or Director of Congregational Learning, Rabbi Sam Pollak, Tot Shabbats are held one Saturday each month at 10 am.
 Our “Tot Shabbat” allows young ones (from babies to young elementary children) to join with their parents to celebrate Shabbat with songs, stories, and plenty of movement.
 Tot Shabbats are joyful, spiritual, and meaningful for adults and kids alike.
 Our services center around Jewish holiday themes, Jewish values, and the cycle of the Torah.
 Interfaith families are warmly welcome at KS and young at heart members, without children, are welcome to attend Tot Shabbat too!
-Following our service all families are invited to stay for complimentary dinner and dessert while our babysitters engage the little ones in Shabbat- and holiday-themed crafts and activities.

-Please see the calendar for our upcoming Tot Shabbats, and contact Nancy Kaplan at for the Tot Shabbat Zoom link.
+Please see the calendar for our upcoming Tot Shabbats, and contact Nancy Kaplan at for additional information.